Introduction

 End Screen

 A final thank-you or debrief screen.
-Automatically advances after the set duration.
+Automatically advances after the set duration, or waits for Space if no duration is set.

 | Property | Description |